rocketbot-cl/AdvancedExcel/README.md

 Counts all the rows or from a range.

 5. Cell color
 Change color of a cell or range of cells.
 Can be a default color or custom

-6. Get Cell colors
+6. Get Cell Color
 Get the color of a cell.
-The funtion will return a list of two elements: Background Color and Font Color in RGB.
+The funtion will return a list of two elements: Background Color and Font Color in RGB format.

 7. Insert Formula
 Insert formula into cell